dylan-lang/dylan-programming-book/source/func.rst

 definition, however, a function cannot make any changes to such objects that are visible to the function’s caller.

+.. topic:: Comparison with C and C++:

-#. *Comparison with C and C++:* As in Dylan, the parameters of a C
-   function are local to the body of the function, and assignment to a parameter does not affect the value of a variable that has the same name in the function’s caller.
+   As in Dylan, the parameters of a C function are local to the body of the function, and assignment to a parameter does not affect the value of a variable that has the same name in the function’s caller.
 But the relationship between *objects* and *values* is not the same in C and in Dylan.
 In C, a value can be an object (roughly meaning the contents of the object) or a *pointer* to an object (roughly meaning the location of the object in memory).
 The value of a parameter in C is always a copy of the corresponding argument.
 When a C structure is an argument to a function, the value of the corresponding parameter is a copy of the structure; it is not the structure itself.
 If the function changes the value of a member of this structure, the change is not visible to the caller, because the function is changing only its own copy of the structure.
 But if the argument is a pointer to a structure, the function can gain access to the caller’s structure (by *dereferencing* the pointer).
 If the function changes the value of a member of such a structure by dereferencing the pointer, the change is visible to the caller.

    In Dylan, a value is always an object, which has a unique identity.
 The value of a parameter is always the same object as the corresponding argument.
 When a function changes such an object (as by changing the value of a slot), the change is always visible to the caller.
 Dylan has no equivalent to C pointers.

    In C++, a parameter declared using ordinary C syntax also receives a copy of a structure or an instance that is the corresponding argument.
    C++ has additional syntax for declaring that a parameter is a *reference* — essentially an implicit pointer — to the corresponding argument.
 In this case the argument is not copied, and if the function changes the object that the parameter refers to, the changes are visible to the caller.
 In some ways Dylan’s argument-passing protocol is similar to C++ references.

    In both C and C++, array arguments are always passed as pointers.
 In Dylan, arrays are instances of the ``<array>`` class, and array arguments are treated like all other arguments.

-For more comparisons between Dylan and C objects, see ` <c-comparisons.htm#89585>`_.
+   For more comparisons between Dylan and C objects, see :doc:`c-comparisons`.

 Return and reception of multiple values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~